dajia/moudourisBrakes/wordpress/wp-content/plugins/contact-form-plugin/readme.txt

 The author of the Contact Form also recommends the following plugins:

+* <a href="http://wordpress.org/plugins/bws-smtp/">SMTP by BestWebSoft</a> - SMTP by BestWebSoft plugin allows you to configure the sending email messages using mail gateways and email services such as Gmail, Yahoo, Hotmail and many others.
+This plugin offers an easy and problem-free solution to sending test emails, so that you will not have to struggle with bothersome settings configuration process.
 * <a href="http://wordpress.org/plugins/captcha/">Captcha</a> - The Captcha plugin allows you to implement a super security captcha form into web forms.
 It protects your website from spam by means of math logic, easily understood by human beings.
 This captcha can be used for login, registration, password recovery, comments forms.
 There is also a premium version of the plugin - <a href="http://bestwebsoft.com/products/captcha/?k=45dcf2a5ccd70a7fc8606f8030730ac7">Captcha Pro</a>, allowing compatibility with BuddyPress (Registration form, Comments form, "Create a Group" form) and Contact Form 7.
-* <a href="http://wordpress.org/plugins/updater/">Updater</a> - This plugin updates WordPress core and the plugins to the recent versions.
-You can also use the auto mode or manual mode for updating and set email notifications.
-There is also a premium version of the plugin <a href="http://bestwebsoft.com/products/updater/?k=982fae837f4c6e3b152183537448dbca">Updater Pro</a> with more useful features available.
-It can make backup of all your files and database before updating.
-Also it can forbid some plugins or WordPress Core update.
 * <a href="http://wordpress.org/plugins/contact-form-to-db/">Contact Form To DB</a> - This plugin is an exclusive add-on for the Contact Form plugin by BestWebSoft.
 The plugin provides a unique opportunity to manage messages sent from your site via the contact form.
 Please pay attention, that this plugin is an add-on ONLY for Contact Form plugin by BestWebSoft, that's why it will not work with any other contact form plugins.
 There is also a premium version of the plugin <a href="http://bestwebsoft.com/products/contact-form-to-db/?k=d7d962591b5be0ce6c27af778b1b36ee">Contact Form To DB Pro</a>, allowing to re-send and preiodically delete messages, manage attachments and get detailed support and answers to your questions.
 * <a href="http://wordpress.org/plugins/contact-form-multi/">Contact Form Multi</a> - This plugin makes it possible to create and implement multiple contact forms on your site.
 It is also possible to set different parameters for different contact forms.
 Please note that this plugin is an exclusive add-on ONLY for Contact Form plugin by BestWebSoft and it will not work wothout it.
 Please make sure you've enabled Javascript, otherwise the plugin will not work.
 There is also a premium version of the plugin <a href="http://bestwebsoft.com/products/contact-form-multi/?k=34543c152eff369d529e9b4da85985a9">Contact Form Multi Pro</a>, compatible with Contact Form Pro (ability to select different extra settings for each contact form).
 * <a href="http://wordpress.org/plugins/email-queue/">Email Queue</a> - This plugin gives you an opportunity to organize a simple and effective mail queue.
 You can assign priorities to plugins that send mail.
 You can manage outgoing messages: trash them or delete completely.
 You can use searching, filtering and bulk operations with your mail.
 The plugin works with plugins produced by BestWebSoft team only.
+* <a href="http://wordpress.org/plugins/updater/">Updater</a> - This plugin updates WordPress core and the plugins to the recent versions.
+You can also use the auto mode or manual mode for updating and set email notifications.
+There is also a premium version of the plugin <a href="http://bestwebsoft.com/products/updater/?k=982fae837f4c6e3b152183537448dbca">Updater Pro</a> with more useful features available.
+It can make backup of all your files and database before updating.
+Also it can forbid some plugins or WordPress Core update.

 = Translation =